neuromatch/impact-scholars/output-guidelines/Upcoming_Seminar_Presentations.md

 # Upcoming Seminar Presentations - 2024 Schedule

 Join our Impact Scholars seminars via Zoom.
-Below you'll find the schedule with dates, times, presenters, and links to join.
+Below you'll find the schedule with dates, times, and links to join.

 ---